Skip to main content

 • Targeted therapies

 • Ras-directed therapies.
-The RAS genes makes proteins that take part in signaling pathways that control cell growth.
+The RAS gene makes proteins that take part in signaling pathways that control cell growth.
 Altered forms of these genes are found in more than 90% of pancreatic cancers.
 Drugs that target mutant forms of RAS are now being tested.
 One example is a drug that targets a form of RAS that has a mutation called G12C and another drug that targets a more common mutation, G12D.

 • olaparib.
 Olaparib (Lynparza) is used as maintenance therapy in adults with metastatic cancer that has not progressed after platinum chemotherapy and has certain mutations in the BRCA1 or BRCA2 gene.